adsr/mle/README.md

 This overrides the normal grep command with `git grep` if `.git` exists in the current working directory.

+### Advanced usage: Scripting

+mle is extensible via the [Lua](https://www.lua.org) programming language.
+Scripts are loaded via the `-x` cli option.
+Commands registered by scripts can be mapped to keys as normal via `-k`.
+See `uscript.lua` for a simple example.

+There is also a `wren` branch with [Wren](http://wren.io) scripting support.
+That work is on pause.

 ### Advanced usage: Headless mode